HamoCorp/LinuxReader/README.md

 # install

-set a speach dispatcher use espeak, piper or any other learn about that here [wiki.archlinux_speech_dispatcher](https://wiki.archlinux.org/title/Speech_dispatcher)
+if not already installed, set a speach dispatcher use espeak, piper or any other learn about that here [wiki.archlinux_speech_dispatcher](https://wiki.archlinux.org/title/Speech_dispatcher)

 test speak dispatcher is installed and works with: